 I must preface this post by saying that I spent fifteen years of my youth living all over California.
 Mexican food has to be exceptional for me to gush about it.
 That said, I thought Mexican Grill Stand was decent.
 The food was freshly prepared and the prices were excellent.
 Service was friendly and quick, and the portions were sizeable.

 Location: Temple University main campus (across from the Student Center)

 What I tried: Tacos Al Pastor, Grilled Chicken Burrito

 The tiny cart has all the Mexican staples: tacos, burritos, quesadillas.
 Various toppings are available for any of these: chorizo, ground beef, chicken, pork and pineapple, fish, or veggie.
 Veggie tacos have a mixture of corn, tomatoes, and zucchini.
+(Update: the veggie burritos and tacos now come with squash blossoms as well).
 The gargantuan burritos are overflowing with rice, black beans, salsa, lettuce, and chipotle mayo, and the tortilla is toasted on the grill until slightly browned.
 I tried the al pastor tacos and they were super spicy and tender with the flavor of annatto and guajillos.

 By the way, look at the size of this burrito (fork for scale).

 The burritos are supposed to have sour cream and guacamole.
 Here is a close-up of the inside of the burrito.
 No sour cream (maybe it mixed in with other toppings?).
 Definitely no guacamole.
 If this California girl is promised guacamole, there darn well better be some creamy avocado deliciousness all up in my grill.
 So imagine my disappointment when I ate the whole burrito waiting for even just a dollop of guac.